 If any city serves up a decadent brunch, it has to be Las Vegas.
 Whether you want a buffet with every indulgence, a chance to try Jamaican, Asian or French fare or just the best eggs you can find, the weekend is the time to indulge in all that's wrong for your diet.
-These brunches are worth the calories and extra time at the gym, which you may want if you choose to go topless for brunch.
-Here's a look at 31 of the best brunches in Las Vegas.Read More
+These brunches are worth the calories and extra time at the gym.
+Here's a look at 40 of the best brunches in Las Vegas.Read More

 Nouveau Mexican delights make up this brunch at Border Grill.
-Executive chef Michael Minor cooks up tapas, guava empanadas and biscuits and sausage gravy along with seasonal dishes on an ever-changing menu.
+Tapas, guava empanadas and biscuits and sausage gravy along with seasonal dishes on an ever-changing menu.
 New dishes include waffle and pork belly with maple syrup, lobster pancakes and fig and blue cheese quesadilla.

 Artisan pastries from Thomas Keller come in a basket, but save room for French faves such as a bread pudding style French toast with warm layers of brioche, custard and apples or Croque Madame with toasted ham and cheese on brioche with a fried egg and mornay sauce.

 Head to BLT Steak on Saturdays and Sundays for the most decadent brunch out there, the Sterling Brunch for $85.
 Find a sleek built-in buffet space with roll-top chafers.
 Get all the caviar, lobster tails, fresh-shucked oysters, Alaskan king crab legs and never-ending glasses of Perrier Jouët Champagne, mimosas and bloody Marys you can eat and drink.